This geometry import converter reads in LightWave binary object files (.lw)

 as described below.
 This importer takes advantage of many of the major new

-for each successive new version of LightWave (such as V7, V8, V9, etc).
-LightWave is pretty well the
+for each successive new version of the LightWave software from Newtek (such as V7, V8, V9, V10, V11, etc).

 up to the current version of LightWave.